 Our two longest walk trails have sections suitable for nearly everyone over their nearly 1000km and 150km lengths.
 Go to the pages dedicated to the Bibbulmun Track and the Cape to Cape Track for more information.
 You can also find more detailed information on trails, including those managed by Parks and Wildlife, at the TrailsWA website.

-'Bush bashing' is a term sometimes used to describe bushwalking without following an established track, and it captures the damage that the activity can cause.
-By sticking to established trails, and campgrounds if your bushwalk is overnight, you can reduce your environmental impact.
+Reduce your environmental impact by sticking to established trails, and campgrounds if your bushwalk is overnight.
 You'll also be safer - you'll be less likely to get lost and if you should suffer an injury or illness, it will be easier for help to reach you.

 A number of bushwalking clubs offer a wide range of walks with experienced leaders, as well as navigation and safety training.
 Find out more from the Federation of Western Australian Bushwalkers.